tmobile/magentaA11y/_checklist-web/sticky-content.md

 keyboard:
   tab: |
-    Controls are focusable in a logical order within the page
+    Controls are visibly focusable in a logical order in relation to the whole page
 mobile:
   swipe: |
     Content and controls within the sticky element appear in a logical order in relation to the whole page